 My Book Cave

 My Book Cave offers authors the possibility to promote their book to an audience of 75,000+ readers.
-According to their notes they prefer to select titles with over 10 reviews, but will consider books with at least 5 great write-ups.
-In addition to promoting links to retailers, authors have the option to offer \reader magnet\” titles to attract new subscribers.”
+According to their notes, they prefer to select titles with over 10 reviews, but will consider books with at least five great write-ups.
+In addition to promoting links to retailers, authors have the option to offer reader magnet titles to attract new subscribers.

-Pricing: $19—$31 (depends on genre)
+Price: $19—$31 (depends on genre)

 eReader IQ

-eReaderIQ is an ebook database and price tracking service for Kindle books.
-You can submit your book for free and also use their paid advertising plans, which allow you to feature in their \Daily Deals & Steals\” newsletters”
+eReaderIQ is an eBook database and price-tracking service for Kindle books.
+You can submit your book for free and also use their paid advertising plans, which allow you to feature in their Daily Deals & Steals newsletters.

 Paid promotion from: $10

-General nonfiction for 0.99 cents: $20
+General nonfiction for $0.99: $20

 Digital Book Today

 Amazon has an amazing feature that they’ve built out in the last couple of years: Series pages!
-Now you can set up your books in a series with a series page to promote all your book in that series at one time by driving traffic to the series page.

 Check this page on the Amazon site to set up and optimize your book series page.
-But note: currently the series page is for eBook only.
-Amazon is making ongoing upgrades to this feature and eventually will include paperback.

 Requirements for creating a book series page: